nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 cherries to my name.

 <img src="/assets/160/18-golfaria.png" class="ufo-disk"> **_Golfaria_:** While I
-think *Gold Story* is a slightly better execution on the concept of a "golf RPG" than this, it's a concept that can comfortably include multiple entries.
+think *Golf Story* is a slightly better execution on the concept of a "golf RPG" than this, it's a concept that can comfortably include multiple entries.
 Some of my friends found the early game frustrating, but I liked the challenge of getting more freedom to roam as I found shot extensions and routed in birdies